Advising and Registration Note:

 As you prepare to embark on your culinary career at the Secchia Institute for Culinary Education here at Grand Rapids Community College there are a few preliminary steps that will aid in your planning.
 Please take advantage of all the resources available to you as they are laid out in the following plan.
 This will help you be successful, and allow you to stay on track with your educational goals.

 The second step is to follow the steps to become a student at GRCC.
 If needed, have your transcripts sent to Student Records at GRCC to have them evaluated.
-Student Records will send to the deparment if a department evaluation is needed.
+Student Records will send to the department if a department evaluation is needed.

 You can view Financial Aid information to help with your planning.